 Portable MRI machine from MIT is 1000x smaller, faster, and cheaper

-Download all the multimedia materials and accompanying captions/credits here: Dropbox folder
+Download photos/videos and accompanying captions here: Dropbox folder

 Read this MIT blog post I wrote about what it means to do non-imaging MRI: "What's an MRI without the I?"